Severn Beach line

-The Severn Beach line is a local railway line in Bristol and South Gloucestershire, England.
-It runs from Bristol Temple Meads to Severn Beach, and used to extend to Pilning.
-The first sections of the line were opened in 1863 as part of the Bristol Port Railway and Pier; the section through Bristol was opened in 1875 as the Clifton Extension Railway.
+The Severn Beach line is a local railway line in Bristol and Gloucestershire, England, which runs from Bristol Temple Meads to Severn Beach, and used to extend to Pilning.
+The first sections of the line were opened in 1865 as part of the Bristol Port Railway and Pier; the section through Bristol was opened in 1875 as the Clifton Extension Railway.

 The line has faced several threats of closure over the years, and has been reduced to single track in many places.
-In recent years however it has experienced a surge in passenger numbers, with a 90% increase in the years 2007–11.
+In the 21st century it has experienced a surge in passenger numbers, with a 90% increase in the years 2007–2011.
 All services along the line are operated by Great Western Railway, generally two trains per hour in each direction between Temple Meads and Avonmouth, calling at all stations, with one train per hour extended to Severn Beach.
 The line carries little freight traffic, with most of the heavy freight traffic to Avonmouth Docks being routed via the Henbury Loop Line through Filton.
-The line has been highlighted by Thomas Cook as one of the scenic lines of Europe.
+The line was highlighted by Thomas Cook as one of the scenic lines of Europe.